Amazon Publishing: Kindle Worlds

 Kindle Worlds was established on May 22, 2013, as part of Amazon Publishing devoted to providing a commercial venue for fan fiction creations of specific licensed media properties.
-Amazon shut down the Kindle Worlds In August 2018.
+Amazon shut down Kindle Worlds in August 2018.

 Criticism

-In a 2014 article in The New Yorker, George Packer writes that nearly all of Amazon Publishing's books have under-performed.
-For example, it purchased two high-profile books at auction including Timothy Ferriss' The 4-Hour Chef for 1 million dollars, which did worse than his previous titles; and My Mother Was Nuts, a memoir by Penny Marshall, for eight-hundred thousand dollars, which only sold seventeen thousand copies.
+In a 2014 article in The New Yorker, George Packer writes that nearly all of Amazon Publishing's books had under-performed.
+For example, it purchased two high-profile books at auction, including Timothy Ferriss' The 4-Hour Chef for 1 million dollars, which did worse than his previous titles; and My Mother Was Nuts, a memoir by Penny Marshall, for eight-hundred thousand dollars, which only sold seventeen thousand copies.
 Actors Anonymous, a novel by James Franco, has sold fewer than five thousand copies.
 Packer says "In the past year [2012-2013], Amazon Publishing has barely been a presence at auctions, and several editors have departed; last month [January 2014], Kirshbaum left the company, having failed at the task Amazon gave him."
-Reasons given for the poor performance include: bookstores which refuse to carry Amazon titles since Amazon is a direct competitor; incompetence as a publisher (as one New York publisher said about Amazon, "There are certain things it takes to be a publisher.
-You have to have luck, but you also have to have judgment, discernment."); and Amazon's culture of machines, algorithms and mass products which don't fit well with the publishing world's emphasis on human networking and reputation.
+Reasons given for the poor performance include bookstores refusing to carry Amazon titles since Amazon is a direct competitor; incompetence as a publisher (as one New York publisher said about Amazon, "There are certain things it takes to be a publisher.
+You have to have luck, but you also have to have judgment, discernment."); and Amazon's culture of machines, algorithms and mass products which do not fit well with the publishing world's emphasis on human networking and reputation.